dakanji/RefindPlus/README.md

 The aim is for most, if not all, of the fixes and features to be merged upsteam into rEFInd.

 ## Headline Features
+- Protects against damage to Mac NVRAM when booting UEFI Windows.
-- Provides Pre-Boot Configuration Screen on units running Semi Compatible GPUs (Compatible GPUs without Native EFI).
+- Provides Pre-Boot Configuration Screen on units running GPUs without Native EFI on Macs.
 - Fixes inability of rEFInd to print to screen on Macs
   - This prevented receiving program messages as well as leveraging advanced features such as EFI Shell.
 - Adds a debug version that provides extensive logging.